port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/dora-metrics.md

 1. Create the following GitHub Action secrets:
     - `PORT_CLIENT_ID` - Port Client ID [learn more](/build-your-software-catalog/custom-integration/api/#get-api-token)
     - `PORT_CLIENT_SECRET` - Port Client Secret [learn more](/build-your-software-catalog/custom-integration/api/#get-api-token)
-    - `PATTOKEN` - GitHub PAT token.
-Ensure that Read access to actions and metadata permission is set. [learn more](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+    - `PATTOKEN` - GitHub PAT fine-grained token.
+Ensure that read-only access to actions and metadata permission is set.
+Grant access to repositories where this GitHub Action will run. [learn more](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).
 2. Create an action in the [self-service page](https://app.getport.io/self-serve) on the `Service` blueprint with the following JSON definitions:

 <details>
   <summary><b>Port Action: Dora Metrics (click to expand)</b></summary>
    :::tip
 - `<GITHUB-ORG>` - your GitHub organization or user name.